The Rescuers Down Under: Critical reaction

+Rita Kempley of The Washington Post praised the film as "a gorgeously drawn myth made for plucky children and very brave mice."
 Halliwell's Film Guide gave it two stars out of four, saying, "[This] slick, lively and enjoyable animated feature [is] an improvement on the original."
 TV Guide gave the film two stars out of four, saying, "Three years in the making, it was obviously conceived during the height of this country's fascination with Australia, brought on by Paul Hogan's fabulously successful Crocodile Dundee (1986).
 By 1990, the mania had long since subsided, and this film's Australian setting did nothing to enhance its box office appeal.
 Further, the film doesn't make particularly imaginative use of the location.
-Take away the accents and the obligatory kangaroos and koalas, and the story could have taken place anywhere.
-Another problem is that 'the rescuers' themselves don't even enter the action until a third of the film has passed.
-And when they do appear, they don't have much to do with the main plot until near the film's end.
-The characters seem grafted on to a story that probably would have been more successful without them.
-Finally, the film suffers from some action and plotting that is questionable in a children's film.
-The villain is far too malignant, the young vigilante hero seems to be a kiddie 'Rambo,' and some of the action is quite violent, if not tasteless."
+Take away the accents and the obligatory kangaroos and koalas, and the story could have taken place anywhere."